telefonicaid/fiware-orion/doc/manuals/admin/database_admin.md

       "statusCode" : {
         "code" : "500",
         "reasonPhrase" : "Internal Server Error",
         "details" : "Sort operation used more than the maximum RAM.
 You should create an index.
-Check Database Administration section at Orion documentation."
+Check the Database Administration section in Orion documentation."
       }
     }
   ]